UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 Cost: Calculating an aggregated statistic of compound USDC borrow rates on a confirmed range of blocks on the Ethereum blockchain is easy.
 All of the needed data can be computed from event logs on any Ethereum full node.
 An archive node allows direct querying of this data via contract methods.
 Additionally, this data can be accessed through querying the Compound Subgraph on the Graph Protocol or the Compound team's historical API service, then running a simple aggregation function.

 Opportunity: Compound USDC Borrow APR futures can help borrowers and traders hedge against interest rate volatility allowing them to "lock-in" future costs from Compound loans.
+This will enable taking multi-collateral backed loans out on Compound for new use cases.
 Other users may wish to speculate on the demand for borrowing USDC on Compound or hedge their deposit interest rate volatility.
 Providing a price feed for settlement of a financial contract is a prerequisite.

 ## Technical Specification
 The definition of this identifier should be: